 - Weight loss may help him prevent a ventral hernia if your child is overweight or obese.
-Ask your child's caregiver for a diet plan that is right for your child.
+Ask your child's healthcare provider for a diet plan that is right for your child.

-- Ask your child's caregiver how to prevent constipation.
+- Ask your child's healthcare provider how to prevent constipation.
 This may help your child avoid straining when he has a bowel movement.
 Walking and other exercise can help your child have regular bowel movements.
 Drinking enough water and eating foods such as fruit, bran, and prune juice may also help.
-Caregivers may give your child fiber medicine or a stool softener to help make his bowel movements softer and more regular.
+Healthcare providers may give your child fiber medicine or a stool softener to help make his bowel movements softer and more regular.

 - You see or feel a bulge in your child's abdomen.

 - After surgery, your child has bleeding or pus from or near his wound.